LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Method

 We sharpen the LVLM's output distribution by restricting it to only the relevant class tokens from the benchmark's possible answers.
-Specifically, we extract the model's logits, select only the relevant tokens for each class, and apply a softmax to obtain a more discriminative distribution (for VQA tasks, we use yes/no tokens and skip open questions.).
+Specifically, we extract the model's logits, select only the relevant tokens for each class, and apply a softmax to obtain a more discriminative distribution.
 We denote this class-restricted distribution as $p_{\text{LVLM}_C}$ where $C = \{c_1, c_2, c_3, \ldots\}$ is the set of chosen class tokens.
 The normalized posterior $p_k$ is formulated as:

 where $K$ is the total number of retrieved pairs.

 The retriever's distribution is defined by: